The Leshan Giant Buddha | Fun Facts and History - Trippest's Chengdu Travel Guide

 The Leshan Giant Buddha cried in 1962, 1963, and 1976 but showed happiness in 1994, 2001, and 2002.

-- 1962: In 1962, there was a natural disaster that lasted for two years.
+- In 1962: There was a natural disaster that lasted for two years.
 Millions of people died of starvation and many bodies were seen floating in the Min River.
 The Buddha could not bear to see such tragedy.
 He closed his eyes in pain and wept silently.

-- 1963: In 1963, the Buddha closed his eyes again at the start of the Cultural Revolution.
+- In 1963: The Buddha closed his eyes again at the start of the Cultural Revolution.

 - Chinese name:乐山大佛 (Leshan Dafo)